Named Scholarship Opportunities

 The HOPE Africa Award

-Created by HOPE Africa to provide scholarships and a broader structure: volunteer opportunities, internships and a network of people to help them create sustainable projects with the aim of establishing a continuing system of resources for future generations.
+Beyond the Boroughs partnered with HOPE Africa from 2012-2016 to provide scholarships and a broader structure: volunteer opportunities, internships and a network of people to help them create sustainable projects with the aim of establishing a continuing system of resources for future generations.

-To make a donation to the HOPE Africa Award please click HERE.
+To make a donation to the Sarah Gibson Culinary Award please click HERE.

 The Sylvia and Milton Friedman Award

 Created by the Friedman family to honor the late Milton and Sylvia Stern Friedman.
 The Friedman and Stern families emigrated from Russia and Poland in the early 1900′s and settled in Columbia, South Carolina and the Bronx, New York, respectively.
 Milton and Sylvia were married in 1940 and raised their family in Miami, Florida, where Milton became a Circuit Court Judge and Sylvia an artist and homemaker.
-Along with their contemporaries, Milton and Syliva helped Miami grow from a sleepy southern town to a sophisticated and modern metropolis.
+Along with their contemporaries, Milton and Sylvia helped Miami grow from a sleepy southern town to a sophisticated and modern metropolis.
 They left an indelible mark, and the Milton and Sylvia Friedman Scholarship Award honors them and their ideals.
-The recipient of this award, Gretchen Marichal, at the University of Central Florida, will strive to continue a tradition of love of education, the arts, and service to the community.
+The Sylvia and Milton Friedman scholars will strive to continue a tradition of love of education, the arts, and service to the community.
+Recipients of this award include:

 To make a donation to the Sylvia and Milton Friedman Award please click HERE.